Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 ### Data

+We have three different datasets:

+REACHES Data: This dataset is reconstructed based on historical document records.
+It includes information on location (longitude, latitude), levels, and times (years).

+LME Data: This is a simulated dataset containing location (longitude, latitude), temperatures, and times (months).

+GHCN Data: This dataset consists of the earliest instrumental records, including location (longitude, lati- tude), temperatures, and times (months).

 REACHES data can be downloaded on https://www.ncei.noaa.gov/access/paleo-search/study/37720.

 LME data can be download on https://www.cesm.ucar.edu/community-projects/lme, before download the data, please register the account on Climate Data Gateway.